 Funding: Please add: “This research received no external funding” or “This research was funded by NAME OF FUNDER, grant number XXX” and “The APC was funded by XXX”.
 Check carefully that the details given are accurate and use the standard spelling of funding agency names at https://search.crossref.org/funding, any errors may affect your future funding.

-Acknowledgments: In this section you can acknowledge any support given which is not covered by the author contribution or funding sections.
-This may include administrative and technical support, or donations in kind (e.g., materials used for experiments).
+Acknowledgments: This review was prepared as part of MYCHIF EFSA project (GP/EFSA/AFSCO/2016/01).
+Roberta Palumbo carried out this work within the PhD school Agrisystem of Università Cattolica del Sacro Cuore (Italy).

-Conflicts of Interest: Declare conflicts of interest or state “The authors declare no conflict of interest.”
-Authors must identify and declare any personal circumstances or interest that may be perceived as inappropriately influencing the representation or interpretation of reported research results.
-Any role of the funders in the design of the study; in the collection, analyses or interpretation of data; in the writing of the manuscript, or in the decision to publish the results must be declared in this section.
-If there is no role, please state “The funders had no role in the design of the study; in the collection, analyses, or interpretation of data; in the writing of the manuscript, or in the decision to publish the results”.
+Conflicts of Interest: The authors declare no conflict of interest.

 References